Notodonta torva (Hübner, 1803)

 Photograph copyright: Merrill A. Peterson

-Notodonta torva is a large (FW length 21–23 mm) powdery dull dark gray moth with a white discal spot with a central dark bar, a flange along the trailing margin, and light gray hindwings that occurs in British Columbia during the summer.
+Notodonta torva is a large (FW length 21–23 mm) powdery dull dark gray moth that occurs in British Columbia during the summer.
+Its forewings have a white discal spot with a central dark bar and a flange along the trailing margin, and it has light gray hindwings.
 The forewing outer margin is weakly scalloped and a small black-tipped flange arises from the inner third of the trailing margin.
 The color is uniform powdery dark gray, slightly lighter gray near the apex.
 The dark gray antemedial and postmedial lines are scalloped on the veins and are accompanied by pale gray on the sides outside of the median area.
 The subterminal line is a series of faint dark spots between the veins.
 The fringe is gray at the base with a weakly checkered pale and dark gray edge.
 The discal spot is the most conspicuous mark on the forewing.
 It is an upright pale oval spot containing a vertical dark gray bar.
 The hindwing is white dusted with gray, darkest at the anal angle.
 The discal spot and postmedial line are darker gray, with a pale band distal to the line.
 The thorax is dull charcoal gray and the abdomen is tan to gray-brown.
 The male antenna is bipectinate and that of the female is simple.

 This species can be identified by its dull gray forewing color, bar-like dark central reniform surrounded by a light "halo," and the presence of a small flange along the posterior margin.
 It is most similar to Heterocampa lunata found only in southeastern Idaho in our area.
 This species has a wide bipectinate male antenna, often has tan on the thorax and forewing, and lacks the characters of the reniform that are found in N. torva.